Jacques Cartier: Third voyage (1541–1542)

 The men also began collecting what they believed to be diamonds and gold, but which upon return to France were discovered to be merely quartz crystals and iron pyrites, respectively—which gave rise to a French expression: "faux comme les diamants du Canada" ("As false as Canadian diamonds").
 Two of the ships were sent on their journey home with some of these minerals on September 2.

 Having set tasks for everyone, Cartier left with the longboats for a reconnaissance in search of "Saguenay" on September 7.
 Having reached Hochelaga, he was prevented by bad weather and the numerous rapids from continuing up to the Ottawa River.

 Returning to Charlesbourg-Royal, Cartier found the situation ominous.
 The Iroquoians no longer made friendly visits or peddled fish and game, but prowled about in a sinister manner.
 No records exist about the winter of 1541–1542 and the information must be gleaned from the few details provided by returning sailors.
 It seems the natives attacked and killed about 35 settlers before the Frenchmen could retreat behind their fortifications.
 Even though scurvy was cured through the native remedy (Thuja occidentalis infusion), the impression left is of a general misery, and of Cartier's growing conviction that he had insufficient manpower either to protect his base or to go in search of the Saguenay Kingdom.

 Cartier left for France in early June 1542, encountering Roberval and his ships along the Newfoundland coast, at about the time Roberval marooned Marguerite de La Rocque.
 Despite Roberval's insistence that he accompany him back to Saguenay, Cartier slipped off under the cover of darkness and continued on to France, still convinced his vessels contained a wealth of gold and diamonds.
 He arrived there in October, in what proved to be his last voyage.
 Meanwhile, Roberval took command at Charlesbourg-Royal, but it was abandoned in 1543 after disease, foul weather and hostile natives drove the would-be settlers to despair.

 Later life

 Cartier spent the rest of his life in Saint-Malo and his nearby estate, where he often was useful as an interpreter in Portuguese.
 He died at age 65 on September 1, 1557, during an epidemic, possibly of typhus, though many sources list his cause of death as unknown.
 Cartier is interred in Saint-Malo Cathedral.

-No permanent European settlements were made in Canada before 1605, when Samuel Champlain founded Port Royal in present-day Victoria Beach just outside Annapolis Royal.
+No permanent European settlements were made in Canada before 1605, when Pierre Dugua, with Samuel Champlain, founded Port Royal in Acadia.